-While Johnson’s claim of lowering crime rates in the city has been met with skepticism given the city’s poor record in consistently keeping track of crime numbers, he famously suggested that Dallas build a new stadium for an additional sports team within three months of a statistical spike in chronic homelessness.
-Furthermore, the Dallas mayor has consistently catered to businesses with the establishment of the Small Business Center while offering minimal solidarity to labor unions, doing little to offer workers (ordinary people) in the city fairer statutes and greater rights in the realm of employment.
+Johnsonโs claim of lowering crime rates in the city has been met with skepticism, given the cityโs poor record in consistently keeping track of crime numbers.
+But beyond this, the delightfully out-of-touch mayor has also famously suggested that Dallas build a new stadium for an additional sports team within three months of a statistical spike in chronic homelessness.
+Furthermore, Johnson has consistently catered to businesses – with the establishment of the Small Business Center – while offering minimal solidarity to labor unions.

 Improvements cited by Johnson are either meager or false, as the homeless population only decreased slightly by around 160 people from 2022, the homicide rate has increased and shows no signs of slowing down, and newly established trails have raised safety concerns.

-Claude Cummings Jr., member of the NAACP National Board of Directors and 1st Vice President of the Houston Chapter of NAACP, wrote in an op-ed submitted to Dallas Examiner titled “Disrespect and Deception: We’re looking at you Tim Scott and Eric Johnson,” that the Dallas Mayor used his affiliation with the Democratic Party to get elected only to push a conservative agenda once in office.
-To Cummings Jr., Johnson’s announcement that he was switching parties was confirmation of just that.
+Claude Cummings Jr., member of the NAACP National Board of Directors and 1st Vice President of the Houston Chapter of NAACP, wrote an op-ed submitted to Dallas Examiner titled โDisrespect and Deception: Weโre looking at you Tim Scott and Eric Johnson.โ In the scathing piece, Cummings asserts that the Dallas Mayor used his affiliation with the Democratic Party to get elected only to push a conservative agenda once in office.
+To him, Johnson’s announcement that he was switching parties was confirmation of just that.

-While the mayor’s office is nonpartisan, Johnson’s status as a Democrat during the last election firmly established him as the likely winning candidate as Dallas County has been consistently blue since 2008 with 65% of registered voters supporting Joe Biden for election in 2020.
+While the mayorโs office is nonpartisan, Johnsonโs status as a Democrat during the last election firmly established him as the likely winning candidate.
+Dallas County has been consistently blue since 2008, with 65% of registered voters supporting Joe Biden for election in 2020.

 Dallas County Democrats have started a petition for the mayor to resign in the aftermath of his announcement with constituents online echoing this sentiment.